-Since 2015 when the-then Bermuda Government announced the first three members of the Casino Gaming Commission following legislation enacted in late 2014, there has been much discussion and millions of dollars spent, but no concrete action.
-The commission was tasked with regulating the casino gaming industry on the Island, which has not yet been introduced when it is finally introduced and is the only entity which will determine who receives a casino licence.
+Bermuda's three major hotels will have their own casinos from 2021, following legislation and appointment of a Bermuda Government-approved Casino Gaming Commission.
 Present legislation allows only three casino licenses to be in effect at any given time.
-The transfer of a casino licence without a fresh application to the commission will be prohibited, and licence-holders will be required to report any material changes in their circumstances.
-The commission will also have the power to approve the layout of a casino, gaming equipment and hand out licenses for key casino employees.
+The transfer of a casino licence without a fresh application to the commission is prohibited, and licence-holders will be required to report any material changes in their circumstances.
+The commission has the power to approve the layout of a casino, gaming equipment and hand out licenses for key casino employees.
 There are also stores for horse-racing abroad, and in other non-casino ways.

 Golf is a superb but expensive pastime in Bermuda, with some magnificent ocean-view courses, with the second-highest ratio of number of golf courses per total acreage in the world (after Northern Scotland).

 They are expected from visitors at the rate of 17 percent of a restaurant bill instead of tipping, 10 percent or more of where you stay in most cases, a discretionary amount when using a gas (petrol) station, usually US $2 for two bags if you use a packer in a grocery store, and whenever you use a taxi, at about 15 percent of your fare.

 As calculated by the World Bank, Washington DC.
 One of the highest in the world, higher than in the USA, see http://data.worldbank.org/country/bermuda.

 See under Illegal in Bermuda.